anandkrthakur/AlgorithmsEveryProgrammerShouldKnow/README.md

 # AlgorithmsEveryProgrammerShouldKnow

-List of Algorithms that every Programmer should know ...
+## List of Algorithms that every Programmer should know ...

 Here you will find all the listed Algorithms written in Python and some in C, C++.
-List of Alorithmas are:
+List of Alorithms are:

 - BinarySearch
 - Merge Sort